quanticsoul4772/zendesk-ai-integration/SENTIMENT_ANALYSIS.md

 - **Max Tokens**: 4096 (sufficient for comprehensive analysis)
 - **System Prompt**: Ensures consistent JSON formatting

+## Model-Specific Approaches

+### Claude Implementation

+The Claude implementation uses the Messages API with a structured system prompt to ensure consistent JSON outputs.
+It includes:

+- System prompt: "You are an AI assistant that analyzes text to detect sentiment, urgency, and business impact.
+Always return your analysis as valid JSON."
+- Temperature: 0.3 for consistent outputs
+- JSON parsing with fallback for code block formats
+- Automatic handling of different Claude response formats

+### OpenAI Implementation

+The OpenAI implementation uses the Chat Completions API with the latest models:

+- Primary model: gpt-4o (for optimal performance)
+- Fallback: gpt-3.5-turbo (for reliability)
+- Function calling to enforce JSON schema
+- Response format forcing to ensure JSON output

 ## Best Practices

 This implementation follows industry best practices for sentiment analysis in customer support: